breyana/ancient-kite/Goals.md

-The questions that this project will raise are:

-How do we write packages that are easy to understand and simple to use out of the box?
-How to publish a package to NPM?

 Goals:
- Learn how to Clone/download/update repos on Git and personal terminal Include a list of 20 commonly used methods to rewrite in ES2015.
+ * Learn how to Clone/download/update repos on Git and personal terminal.
+ * Include a list of 20 commonly used methods to rewrite in ES2015.
- Include a README that describes each method and provides an example of use.
+ * Include a README that describes each method and provides an example of use.
- Package is published with NPM.
+ * Package is published with NPM.
- Include tests for all methods described.
+ * Include tests for all methods described.

 Stretch Goal:

- Additional 10 methods
+ * Additional 10 methods
- Showcases methods in a simple [website](https://hjbowers.github.io/).
+ * Showcases methods in a simple [website](https://hjbowers.github.io/).